primehostai/primehostai.github.io/docs/slack.md

 ---
-title: Mobile - Add Slack
+title: Mobile - Slack App
 description: Your guest communication in one place!
 nav_order: 5
 ---